alberdev/PaintCodeKit/README.md

 }
 ```

 As you can see above, `draw` method, will draw your custom image from PaintCode code.
-So you must extend `PaintCodeImages` and paste PaintCode code generated draw class:
+So you must extend `PaintCodeImages` and paste PaintCode code generated draw methods:

 ```swift
 extension PaintCodeImages {